Have you ever tried visual brainstorming?

 - Undeveloped: ideas that haven’t reached maturity

-When ideas aren’t tested by real users, we may find out later (i.e. after spending a lot of time, money, and resources) that the idea isn’t as awesome as we originally thought, and may fail without any explanation as to why; when ideas aren’t debated among stakeholders, we may find that even if the idea is suited for recipients, it may not be viable for some other (business?) reason; and when ideas aren’t developed through iteration or visual brainstorming, they may wind up rejected despite being only couple of iterations away from being drastically improved.
+When ideas are not tested by real users, we may find out later (i.e. after spending a lot of time, money, and resources) that the idea is not as awesome as we originally thought, and may fail without any explanation as to why; when ideas aren’t debated among stakeholders, we may find that even if the idea is suited for recipients, it may not be viable for some other (business?) reason; and when ideas are not developed through iteration or visual brainstorming, they may wind up rejected despite being only couple of iterations away from being drastically improved.

-Brainstorming helps us ideate in an environment where it’s acceptable (if not recommended) to make mistakes, learn from them, iterate over new versions of them, and hopefully wind up with a user-centric solution that also makes business sense.
+Brainstorming helps us ideate in an environment where it is acceptable (if not recommended) to make mistakes, learn from them, iterate over new versions of them and hopefully wind up with a user-centric solution that also makes business sense.

 How to Brainstorm Visually